IamIsaSeyfullayev/don-t-forget/README.md

-nmap -sS -A -v -p --min-rate 99999 host nmap -p- -sV port scanning ant its version nmap -sV -sC -v From your scans, what version is FTP running on the target?
+nmap -sS -A -v -p --min-rate 99999 host nmap -p- -sV port scanning ant its version nmap -sV -sC -v From your scans, what version is FTP running on the target? nmap -sS -p- -Pn --min-rate host ip for            to find all open ports

 when the site open u must use /robots.txt
 /cgi-bin/